xorbitsai/inference/doc/source/models/custom.rst

 * model_family: A required string representing the family of the model you want to register.
 This parameter must not conflict with any builtin model names.
 * model_specs: An array of objects defining the specifications of the model.
 These include:
    * model_format: A string that defines the model format, like "pytorch" or "ggufv2".
 * model_size_in_billions: An integer defining the size of the model in billions of parameters.
 * quantizations: A list of strings defining the available quantizations for the model.
 For PyTorch models, it could be "4-bit", "8-bit", or "none".
 For ggufv2 models, the quantizations should correspond to values that work with the ``model_file_name_template``.
+  Some engines also support ``fp4`` / ``fp8`` / ``bnb`` formats (see :ref:`installation` for backend support details).
    * model_id: A string representing the model ID, possibly referring to an identifier used by Hugging Face. **If model_uri is missing, Xinference will try to download the model from the huggingface repository specified here.**.
    * model_hub: A string representing where to download the model from, like "Huggingface" or "modelscope"
    * model_uri: A string representing the URI where the model can be loaded from, such as "file:///path/to/llama-2-7b". **When the model format is ggufv2, model_uri must be the specific file path.
 When the model format is pytorch, model_uri must be the path to the directory containing the model files.** If model URI is absent, Xinference will try to download the model from Hugging Face with the model ID.